buda-base/owl-schema/resources/dottoxml/README.md

  - setting arrowheads on the target end of edges;
  - setting the shape of nodes to ellipse rather than rectangle;
- - deleting a useless comment about domain and range on edge labels that OntoGraf seems to insert when generating the edge labels from property names'; and
+ - deleting a useless comment about domain and range on edge labels that OntoGraf seems to insert when generating the edge labels from property names; and
  - setting the edge style to smooth Bezier rather than PolyLine

 Running the dottoxml is done via: